RoniGurvich/Ergo58/Readme.md

 You can adjust the angles and heights of the case by modifying `rotation` and `translation` variables in [src/config.scad](src/config.scad).

-You can fork this repo, update the configuration and download the resulting files.
+The easiest way to do it is to fork this repo, update the configuration and download the resulting files.